luj1985/luj1985.github.com/source/_posts/2012-03-17-construct-hadoop-environment-part-3.markdown

 ```
 virsh -c qemu+ssh://root@192.168.2.101/system
 ```
-virt-manager must use the same manchanism to connect remote host.
-Because virt-manager use ssh to connect the remote machine, it need to do authentication.
-But seems doesn't work well, so I copy the ssh public key to the remote server, then it works
+virt-manager use the same manchanism to connect remote host (via ssh).

 ###Domain XML
+Create a vm as template, the domain xml is like:
 ```
 <domain type='kvm' id='4'>
   <name>hadoop-template</name>